 The blue bridge in front is the Komagata Bridge.

 If you want to watch the fireworks from top to bottom, we recommend you to go on the bridges.
 There are three bridges between the two main launch places - Kototoi Bridge, Azuma Bridge and Komagata Bridge.

 You can easily see the fireworks from all three bridges.
 There will be many people gathered there, so please walk slowly and pay attention to your surroundings.
-Traffic will be one way only and it you won't be able to stand in one spot.
+Traffic will be one way only and you won't be able to stand in one spot.
 For this reason, choose to cross the bridge when your favorite type of fireworks will be launched into the sky in order to get the best views of them.

 Japanese traditional fireworks are called "fire flowers" (hanabi: hana - flower, bi - fire) because of their artistry.
-From the bridges you will be able to fully appreciate their beauty.
+From the bridges, you will be able to fully appreciate their beauty.

-If watching the fireworks display is not enough for you, we recommend walking around Asakusa in Taito ward.
+If watching the fireworks display is not enough for you, we recommend walking around Asakusa in Taito Ward.
 The view from this area, where you can admire both temples and fireworks together, is very beautiful.
 There are few high buildings in the area, so you can enjoy a mostly unobstructed view of the fireworks, which is another plus.

-From: Popular Festival Food In Japan
+Picture from Popular Festival Food In Japan

 Would you like to experience summer in a more Japanese way?
 Then try wearing a yukata (summer kimono) and use an uchiwa fan.
 In the Asakusa area, you can find many shops that rent out Japanese traditional clothes like yukata.
 The EKIMISE department store is especially convenient - not only can you find summer clothes here, but it is also part of the station building for both the Tobu Skytree and Tokyo Metro Ginza lines.
 There is a kimono store on the fourth floor, plus a store selling traditional Japanese goods on the seventh floor.